xibosignage/xibo-manual/source/en/users_saml.md

 $authentication = new \Xibo\Middleware\SAMLAuthentication();
 ```

 ### SAML Settings

 The SAML settings array contains all the necessary information for the CMS to connect and use a SAML enabled IdP.
-An
-example settings file can be seen below.
+An example settings file can be seen below.
+The configuration is split into 4 main sections:

+- `idp`: options for the identity provider (these are used by the CMS to identify and communicate with the identity provider).
+The values for these settings can be found in the IdP.
+- `sp`: options for the service provider (these are sent by the CMS to the identity provider so that the IdP can communicate back to the CMS).
+The CMS URL for the target installation should be used in these settings.
+- `security`: options to enable security as required by the IdP.
-The workflow section of the configuration is used to determine the mapping between the IdP and the CMS and whether
+- `workflow`: CMS specific options to determine how to map the data from the IdP to data in [[PRODUCTNAME]].
+This section is used to determine the mapping between the IdP and the CMS.
+If *single logout* is disabled selecting logout in the CMS won't have any effect as the user will be immediately logged in again on the next request.

+#### Just-in-time provisioning (JIT)

-the CMS allows JIT provisioning.
-With JIT provisioning enabled users that visit the CMS who do not currently have
-an account are automatically created.
+Just-in-time provisioning can be enabled in the workflow section.
+With JIT provisioning enabled users that visit the CMS who do not currently have an account are automatically created.

-If *single logout* is disabled selecting logout in the CMS won't have any effect as the user will be immediately
-logged in again on the next request.

-Further explanation of the SAML specific settings can be found at: https://github.com/onelogin/php-saml#settings
+If the intention is to use JIT then it is required to define what information should be used to create the user in the CMS.

+#### Example settings

 ``` php
 $samlSettings = array (